-Five Trends to Consider When Planning a Machine Learning Project in 2022
+Six Trends to Consider When Planning a Machine Learning Project in 2023

 According to McKinsey, there's strong evidence that using ML helps organizations gain better results, more efficiency, and more predictability in their artificial intelligence (AI) spending.

-Yet, despite the growing enthusiasm for data science (DS) and machine learning (ML) technologies, the vast majority of enterprises still struggle to get tangible results from their AI strategies or justify their AI investments.
-In particular, 50% of the 2021 State of AI Survey respondents say the costs of AI/ML projects were higher than they expected during the budget planning.
+Yet, despite the growing enthusiasm for data science (DS) and machine learning (ML) technologies, most enterprises still need help to get tangible results from their AI strategies or justify their AI investments.

 Contents